 Animal Care Assistant

-The successful candidate must have one year of applicable animal care experience in a research or animal laboratory setting; prefer certification at the AALAS technician level or equivalent training; familiarity with NIH and U.S.D.A. guidelines.
-Must possess mechanical ability, manual dexterity, and personal standards of cleanliness, neatness and organizational ability.
-Must be able to read, write, understand, communicate and follow written and oral instructions provided in English.
+The successful candidate must have high personal standards of cleanliness, neatness, and organization.
+Work duties require manual dexterity, mechanical ability and a conscientious attitude and concern for animals.
+Must possess ability to keep records and follow detailed oral and written instructions and to communicate clearly and precisely in English.
+Must be capable of lifting and moving cages, feed, supplies, and equipment of at least 50 pounds.
+Ability to properly operate a variety of cleaning, sanitizing, sterilizing equipment (including cagewashers, autoclaves, hi-pressure washers, floor scrubbers, etc.).
 Must be capable of properly handling and restraining all species of common laboratory animals, have no abnormal fear of any common laboratory species and should be free of animal-related allergies.
+Previous animal handling experience in a research or animal lab setting and/or certification at the AALAS assistant technician level, or equivalent training preferred.
+Prefer valid California driver’s license.
 The candidate selected for this position will complete an Occupational Health Surveillance Questionnaire and may be required to undergo a physical examination and immunizations.
-Must be willing and able to lift 50 pounds.
 Must observe and support good health and safety practices regarding the use of chemicals and equipment.

 Stanford University, located between San Francisco and San Jose in the heart of California's Silicon Valley, is one of the world's leading teaching and research universities.
 Since its opening in 1891, Stanford has been dedicated to finding solutions to big challenges and to preparing students for leadership in a complex world.